Singapore Armed Forces: Defence policy

 Deterrence and diplomacy have been the fundamental tenets of Singapore's military defence policy.
-Through the years, the military has developed extensive links with armed forces from other countries.
-In recent years, there has also been an increased emphasis on international peace-keeping and relief operations, notably the peace-keeping operations in Afghanistan, East Timor, the Persian Gulf and disaster relief in the Indian Ocean earthquake-tsunami of 2004, the 2005 Nias earthquake and 2006 Yogyakarta earthquake both in Indonesia, Hurricane Katrina in the United States and the 2008 Sichuan earthquake in China.
+Through the years, the SAF in Singapore has developed extensive links with armed forces from other countries.
+In recent years, there has also been an increased emphasis on peacekeeping and international emergency relief operations.
+Notable are the SAF's contribution to the peacekeeping operations in Afghanistan, East Timor, the Persian Gulf, as well as the disaster response in the 2004 Indian Ocean earthquake, the 2005 Nias–Simeulue earthquake, the 2006 Yogyakarta earthquake, Hurricane Katrina, and the 2008 Sichuan earthquake.